jdpond/webhook2flow/README.md

 | --- | --- |
 | <img src="docs/ExternalServices.png" width="325"> | <img src="docs/Webhook2Flow.png" width="325"> |

-Webhook2Flow facilitates exposing a service (as a RESTful Web Service using JSON) entirely through flows.
+Webhook2Flow facilitates exposing a service (as a RESTful service using JSON) entirely through flows.
 To create this service declaratively (no coding!) you:

-1. Define the web service interface with Flow Variables
+1. Define the request interface with Flow Variables
   a.
 Request parameters are defined by marking variables as &quot;Available for Input&quot;
   b.
 Response parameters are defined by marking variables as &quot;Available for Output&quot;
 2. Use Flow logic and elements to service the request and build any needed response
 3. Provide detailed and supportive Error conditions and helpful diagnostic error messages (if needed)
-4. Provide web services through standard types of Service REST Resources(requests):
+4. Provide webhooks through standard types of Service REST Resources(requests):
   a.
 HTTP Delete
   b.
 HTTP Get
   c.
 HTTP Patch